tam-en/mastermind/README.md

 This game was designed to work well even on an iPhone 5/Se browser.

 I created the shapes used in this game with Photoshop.
-My intent was to make them of similar visual "weight and distinguishable even for people with slightly blurry vision -- e.g., a middle-aged person who has removed their reading glasses.
+My intent was to make them of similar visual "weight" and distinguishable even for people with slightly blurry vision -- e.g., a middle-aged person who has removed their reading glasses.
 I was my own guinea pig, playing muddleMIND in bed at 10 p.m. with "Night Shift" on and my glasses off.

 ### Speaking of colorblindness . . .
 While it's true that there are several conditions that can affect perception of color, there is no medical condition that can render a person able to see most things except for racial features.